Register a change of name

 If you were married overseas and want to take on your partner’s surname, you should contact the relevant authority or business, such as your bank or the Australian Passport Office to see what evidence you need to give them.

 To change your name on documents such as your passport or driver’s licence, you must do so directly with the relevant authority, such as Service SA or the Australian Passport Office.
-They'll tell you what evidence you need to give them.
+They'll tell you what evidence you need.

 You can register a change of name with CBS if: